TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 - 1.4 Add ability to tune gambling odds.
 - 1.5 Add code by lendarker to enable gambling Warlock items
 - 1.6 Remove adding daggers when Warlock is selected, as they are not class specific.
+- 1.7 Allow for people who do not have the Warlock DLC.
+Add daggers back in.